logue/vite-vue2-vuetify-ts-starter/README.md

 Vuetify3 version is [here](https://github.com/logue/vite-vuetify-ts-starter).

+⚠ Important notice: Vuetify has been default since 3.1.4.
+Therefore, it is not recommended to use it in new projects.
+We recommend migrating to [vite-vuetify-ts-starter](https://github.com/logue/vite-vuetify-ts-starter).

 ## Description

 This template is for using Vue2 with TypeScript in Vite.
 Includes [vue-router](https://router.vuejs.org/) and [Vuex](https://vuex.vuejs.org/).